-STUDENT KIT - Cosmetology
+STUDENT KIT - Cosmetology and Cosmetology Make-up

 Students are responsible to purchase a Paul Mitchell Kit at an additional cost from the tuition.
 Please note that students are responsible for the purchase of stationery supplies.
 Textbook and educational materials may be purchased separately, which may discount kit costs.